wherobots/wherobots-python-dbapi/README.md

 ## Installation

-If you use [Poetry](https://python-poetry.org) in your project, add the dependency with `poetry add`:
+To add this library as a dependency in your Python project, use `uv add` or `poetry add` as appropriate:

 ```
+# For uv-managed projects
+$ uv add wherobots-python-dbapi

+# For poetry-managed projects
 $ poetry add wherobots-python-dbapi
 ```